GamesCreed

 Spanish Independent developer Calathea Game Studio developed Inner Ashes.
 Inner Ashes was published by both Calathea Game Studio as well as Selecta Play.
 Selecta Play was established in 2020 and is a part of SelctaVisión, which publishes movies and series that operate mainly in Spain and Portugal.

-Inner Ashes is a narrative puzzle walking simulator where you put yourself into the shoes of the main character Henry.
-Henry was diagnosed with early-onset Alzheimers.
+Inner Ashes is a narrative puzzle walking simulator where you put yourself into the shoes of the main character, Henry.
+Henry was diagnosed with early-onset Alzheimer’s.
 The main point of the game is to help Henry uncover some of his memories.
 The difficulty gets more challenging the deeper you go into his memories, and as you walk around his home, many things change in subtle ways.
 The game is broken down into eight chapters that are split between Henry’s home and his memories.

 Although this is a walking simulator, all of the puzzles take place within Henry’s memories.
 But they aren’t the only things that can be interacted with in the game.
 You can make a cup of coffee or sculpt a wooden statue in Henry’s home on some of the levels.
-However, in order to access the puzzles, you will need to interact with a sketchbook sent to Henry by his daughter Enid.
+However, to access the puzzles, you will need to interact with a sketchbook sent to Henry by his daughter Enid.
 Inner Ashes being narrative-driven means that one of your main objectives is to find out what happened between Henry and Enid.

 Inner Ashes, PC, Review, Gameplay, Screenshot, GamesCreed